allisnulll/keyboard/README.md

     _    _    _    _              _              _    _    _    _    _    _
                                                                 _    _    _
 ```
-This is what I use when watching YouTube while using **Graphite** layout.
+This is what I use when watching YouTube while using a **Graphite** layout.
 `f` key is used for fullscreen.

 ![browser-extension.avif](assets/browser-extension.avif)